Posted 31st October 2018

-Recently published evidence from the World Green Business Council and DNVGL shows that, of those global businesses considering the Sustainable Development Goals (SDGs), only four in ten are considering the targets rather than just the top-level Goals.
+Recently published evidence from the World Business Council for Sustainable Development and DNVGL shows that, of those global businesses considering the Sustainable Development Goals (SDGs), only four in ten are considering the targets rather than just the top-level Goals.
 This week Oxfam released a report showing there is little evidence to suggest that the Goals are changing companies’ sustainability strategies and they are primarily applied to existing operational activities.
 The World Benchmarking Alliance was launched as part of the of the UN General Assembly in New York this week, to publicly benchmark companies’ performance against the SDGs and accelerate the pace of action.

 It’s clear that with only 12 years until 2030, business needs to step-up if we’re to deliver on the ambition of the SDGs